Nelsonkariuki/kivy-blogging-application/Readme.md

    ```
    ---

-   :file_cabinet: An SQLite database (blog.db) will be created in the root directory during the first run.
+  An SQLite database (blog.db) will be created in the root directory during the first run. which records all of the user and admin activities and creates a log .

    :key: **Default credentials** { Email Address: `kivy@fot.com` Password: `Kivy@2021` }